 Our risk management framework is in place to identify, evaluate and manage the significant risks faced by the Company, arising from our corporate priorities, the wider sector risk profile and the economic operating environment.
-The Coronavirus pandemic has impacted many of our key risks.

-The Board have approved a risk appetite matrix which identifies development and diversification as the most risk hungry areas with Health and Safety, Financial and Regulatory compliance as its most risk averse.
+The Board have approved a risk appetite matrix which identifies development as the most risk hungry area with Health and Safety, Financial and Regulatory compliance as its most risk averse.
 Risk appetite indicators are being implemented to give assurance to the Board that risks are effectively managed.